duharts/cleanapp/README.md

 1.Add .env file to server root file and add ACCESS_KEY=abcdsced SECRETACCESSKEY=asdfasdfas to dynamodb this is done after creating a role IAM for DynamoDB and s3 Access

-2. Create your s3 bucket and add it to code
+2. Create your s3 bucket and add it to code cleanapp/server/src/routes /mealAPI.js mealtrackerbucket (Change this to your bucket name)*
 3. http://localhost:3000
 4. http://localhost:5000/api/orders
 6. http://localhost:5000/api/analytics